-An inquiry how to prevent the small-pox: and proceedings of a society for promoting general inoculation at stated periods, and preventing the natural small-pox, in Chester / by John Haygarth.
-Contributors Haygarth, John, 1740-1827.
-Royal College of Surgeons of England Publication/Creation Chester: Printed by J. Monk, for J. Johnson...
-London, 1785.
+An inquiry how to prevent the small-pox.
+And proceedings of a Society for promoting general inoculation at stated periods, and preventing the natural small-pox in Chester / By John Haygarth.

-Persistent URL

-https://wellcomecollection.org/works/u95knq5x

-Provider

-Royal College of Surgeons

-License and attribution
+Contributors

+Haygarth, John, 1740-1827.

-This material has been provided by This material has been provided by The Royal College of Surgeons of England.
-The original may be consulted at The Royal College of Surgeons of England. where the originals may be consulted.
-This work has been identified as being free of known restrictions under copyright law, including all related and neighbouring rights and is being made available under the Creative Commons, Public Domain Mark.
+Society for Promoting General Inoculation at Stated Periods, and Preventing the Natural Small-pox in Chester.
+Publication/Creation Chester: Printed by J. Monk for J. Johnson, London, and P. Broster, Chester, 1784.
+Persistent URL https://wellcomecollection.org/works/pttxkqt7 License and attribution This work has been identified as being free of known restrictions under copyright law, including all related and neighbouring rights and is being made available under the Creative Commons, Public Domain Mark.
 You can copy, modify, distribute and perform the work, even for commercial purposes, without asking permission.